kevaday/alphazero-general/README.md

 ## Results
 Results also coming soon!
 As seen in the root directory, I am currently training AlphaZero to play Viking Chess.
 I created the `boardgame` and `hnefatafl` modules to have a game engine for Viking Chess and to be able to visually play against the trained model when ready using PyQt5.
 Help yourself to the code to see how I did this so maybe you can do something similar.
 The `boardgame` module is a base for building a game engine for a boardgame, and as you will see, `hnefatafl` builds off of it.

+Recently, I was able to train AlphaZero to play Connect4 at superhuman levels, many people trying and failing to beat it.
+Results for this will also be shared soon.